ZainUFarhat/ml-scratch-kNN/README.md

 ### **Walkthrough**

-**1.** Need the following packages installed: torch, sklearn, numpy, collections, and matplotlib.
+**1.** Need the following packages installed: sklearn, numpy, collections, and matplotlib.

 **2.** Once you made sure all these libraries are installed, eevrything is simple, just head to main.py and execute it.